 Maximum timeframe - Morris Brown College is a four-year college with certificate and bachelor's degree programs.
 Students must complete their program of study within 150% of the length of the program.
 For example, a program with a length of 120 hours must be completed within 180 attempted hours.
 120 x 150% = 180 hours.
 Another example would be the Esports Certificate program with 24 hours required- 24 x 150% = 36 maximum attempted hours.
 Again, all courses taken, including transfer courses and courses with a grade of "F, FN, W, WF, WP, WU, and I", will be included in this calculation.
 This number will not be rounded up or down.
 The quantitative standard is used to measure a student's pace in a program.
 A student may be on pace for the semester but not be on pace when calculating the cumulative hours.
-Pace is measured by dividing the cumulative number of hours the student has successfully completed by the cumulative number of hours the student has attempted.
+Pace is measured by dividing the cumulative number of hours the student has attempted.
 A student is ineligible for financial aid when it becomes mathematically impossible to complete the program within 150% of its length.
 An appeal will be possible.